-Course Number CLNS 627 Dur ation: 4 weel ks Credit Type al Eleo ctive - D 41 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13 X = Offered in Block Х Х of Students per Block 2 Faculty Evaluator(s) Miche elle Ian diorio, MD Prerequisites: Yes All Phase II Clerkships Accepts Visiting Students N 0 Not a accepti ng visit ing stu dents f or the 2020-2 21 acad emic y ear Accepts Off-Cycle Date requests Ye s - wit h depa rtment permis sion Add/Drop Policy Add: 30 Day /S I Drop: 3 0 Days Other: Clerkship Contact: Allie I Miche diorio, HSC-IM miandic ıd.unm.
-505-27 505-27 Prior Approval Required: YES - Must s submit Add F orm af ter Pha ase III s schedu les are releas sed
+Course Number CLNS 627 Dur ation: 4 weel ٨S

+Credit Type Clinic al Ele ctive

+Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

+X = Offered in Block Х Х

+of Students per Block 3

+Faculty Evaluator(s) Miche lle Ian diorio, I ЧD

+Prerequisites: Ye es All Pha ase II C lerkshi os

+Accepts Visiting Students Ye es

+Accepts Off-Cycle Date requests Ye s - wit h depa rtment permis sion

+Add/Drop Policy Add: 30 Day /S [Drop: 3 0 Days Other:

+Clerkship Contact: Allie L nzales diorio, I HSC-IM miandic - d.unm.
+2-6617 2-4903 3

+Prior Approval Required: No

-This rotation, which includes students from SOM, COP, and CON, will provide clinic-based experiences and virtual teleECHO session-based experiences in which students can learn how interprofessional team-based care can lead to optimal patient care for those living with chronic complex disease.
+This interprofessional rotation, which includes students from School of Medicine, College of Pharmacy, College of Nursing, Allied health, and the Department of Psychology, will provide clinic-based experiences and virtual teleECHO session-based experiences in which students can learn how interprofessional team-based care can lead to optimal patient care for those living with chronic complex disease, such as HIV.

-- 1) Participate as part of an interprofessional healthcare team in shared patient-centered problem solving. - 2) Demonstrate deepened knowledge and skills associated with two common chronic complex diseases.
-(Medical Knowledge). - 3) Identify strengths and challenges associated with interprofessional team-based care experience.
+- 1. Participate as part of an interprofessional healthcare team in shared patient-centered problem solving. - 2.
+Demonstrate deepened knowledge and skills associated with two common chronic complex diseases.
+(Medical Knowledge). - 3.
+Identify strengths and challenges associated with interprofessional team-based care experience.
 (Systems Based Practice)

 Monday-Friday participation, including some on-site clinic work, remote video teleconference participation, and asynchronous assignments.
-Students will be assigned to participate in two teleECHO clinics each week; these clinics will be paired with assigned UNM-based in-person clinic with a related clinical focus (i.e. HIV, HCV, ASAP, Healthy Heart)..
+Students will be assigned to participate in two teleECHO clinics each week; these clinics will be paired with assigned UNM-based in-person clinic with a related clinical focus (i.e. HIV, HCV, ASAP, Healthy Heart).
 Students will have direct patient care activities and will work in an interdisciplinary team to develop patient management plans.
 This will include teaching the other team members about interprofessional and chronic disease learning issues topics that students identify and applying this knowledge to patient management plan.
 This is an outpatient clinic activity only with no admitting or call responsibilities.

-Michelle landiorio, MD, will ensure that students complete their requirements and that faculty submit evaluations of their students.
+Michelle landiorio, MD, will ensure that School of Medicine students complete their requirements and that faculty submit evaluations of their students.
 She will ensure that students receive adequate supervision at their individual office-based clinics.
 Each student will be supervised by a direct clinical supervisor at the ambulatory clinic to which students are assigned.
-Dr. landiorio will coordinate with representatives from the different UNM HSC schools to ensure that each 4-week rotation includes students from the various professions for at least 50% of rotation activities.
-UNM HSC students from each health professional discipline participating in this rotation will have a discipline-specific mentor for the rotation.
+Dr. landiorio will coordinate with representatives from the different UNM HSC schools and UNM Department of Psychology to ensure that each 4-week rotation includes students from the various professions for at least 50% of rotation activities.
+Students from each health professional discipline participating in this rotation will have a discipline-specific mentor for the rotation.
 This will ensure that appropriate supervision is available.